hoo29/little-timmy/README.md

 False positives can be ignored with a config file detailed in the [Config](#config) section.

-Please raise issues with ideas or contributions with improvements!
+Please raise issues with any problems, ideas, or contributions with improvements!

 ## Github Action